 âThe openness of the democratic society gives you a lot of play; in a democracy you canât afford to say, Your belief doesnât matter.
 People have the right to be themselves in public life.
 Thatâs my opposition to secularism.â

 Nandy, who describes his âtraditionâ as Christian, of Baptist and Anglican parentage, lives in Nizamuddin not far from the famous shrine to the Urdu court poet Ghalib, and the huge Tablighi Jamaâat world headquarters markaz.

-It is ironic that the Islam we fear in Britain is not the Islam of the countries of origin where the old courtesies, and some of the cultivation that Dalrymple admires and describes so poignantly in City of Djinns and the Last Mughal are still in evidence.
+It is ironic, I tell him, that the Islam we fear in Britain is not the Islam of the countries of origin where the old courtesies, and some of the cultivation that Dalrymple admires and describes so poignantly in City of Djinns and The Last Mughal are still in evidence.

 Indeed, at Deoband, I get the impression that they are not particularly bothered with outsiders at all.
 British or not, I am not the enemy.